Bhanuu01/Datanauts-Intelligent-Deadline-Expiry-Detection/README.md

   - 2005–2010 → validation (68 records)
   - 2011+ → test (69 records)
 - **Leakage prevention**: All clauses from one contract always go to the same split.
 No clause from a post-2010 contract appears in train.
 This prevents the model from being evaluated on contracts it has effectively seen during training.
-- **generator.py updated** to match new 6 event types as required by the training team

 ---